How to Clean a Smelly Dishwasher

 Cleaning a smelly dishwasher is no one’s favorite activity, but it can usually be accomplished without investing significant effort or time.
 Here are five methods to help you clean your smelly dishwasher.

 Many dishwashers have a drain filter to prevent food particles from clogging the drain.
-A dirty drain filter is the most common cause of nasty dishwasher odors.
+A dirty drain filter can quickly lead to a smelly dishwasher and inefficient washing.

 Follow these steps to clean it: